...

 Headphones are those trusty companions that magically transform electrical signals into the melodies and voices we love to hear.

 But how do headphones work exactly and pull off this feat?
-Well, it’s all thanks to a clever mix of components like the diaphragm, voice coil, and magnets, working together behind the scenes to bring sound to life.
+Well, it’s all thanks to a clever mix of components like the diaphragm, voice coil, and magnets, working together behind the scenes to bring sound to life by connecting to an audio source.

 In this article, we’ll unravel the technical magic without drowning you in jargon, making it easy to understand, how do headphones work effortlessly.